-Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jean Baptiste Duzan Jean-Baptiste Duzan once served as Senior Vice President of Renault.
-There are no special relations of interest between him and the Company for the fiscal year ended March 31, 2016.
+Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jean Baptiste Duza 1 Jean-Baptiste Duzan once served as Senior Vice President of Renault.
+There are no special relations of interest between him and the Company for the fiscal year ended March 31, 2017.
 There is an agreement entered into by and between Renault and the Company with regard to an overall alliance in the automobile business including equity participation.
 At the

-end of the year under review, Renault held Α
+end of the year under review, Renault held A

-43.4% of the Company's shares (number of re
+43.4% of the Company's shares (number of r

-shares held as a percentage of total shares In
+shares held as a percentage of total shares I

-issued) and the Company held 15.0% of D
+Γ

 Renault's shares (number of shares held as a

 percentage of total shares issued, including

 those under indirect shareholdings).
 In

-addition, two (2) incumbent board members
+addition, one (1) incumbent board members

 concurrently serve as Directors at the Company

 and Renault, and two (2) ex-officer of Renault

 serves as Director of the Company.
 Although

 the Company and Renault had transactions

 such as selling and purchasing automotive parts

-for the fiscal year ended March 31, 2016, the
+for the fiscal year ended March 31, 2017, the

 disclosure of a summary is omitted because

 such transactions may be judged to have no

 impact on the judgment of shareholders and

 investors in view of the transaction scale

 thereof.
 There are no other relations of interest

-between Renault and the Company.
+between Renault and the Company

-And he meets the requirements of independent Director.
+And he meets the requirements of Independent Director.